In the US alone, depression is estimated to cause 200 million lost workdays each year at a cost to employers of $17 to $44 billion.

 - Consult the wealth of resources on our Workplace Bullying Resources and References page.

-- If you’re a CPI Certified Instructor, you can teach our Workplace Bullying and Challenged by Mental Illness at Work Topic Modules to your colleagues.
+- If you’re a CPI Certified Instructor, you can teach our Challenged by Mental Illness at Work Topic Module to your colleagues.

 - If you're not a Certified Instructor, our Global Professional Instructors can teach these programs to staff in your organization.
 Learn about Topic Modules.